chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 ### Step 1: Download the Firmware

-Use the LetsMesh onboarding page to find and download the correct firmware for your device variant: [https://analyzer.letsmesh.net/observer/onboard](https://analyzer.letsmesh.net/observer/onboard)
+Use the [LetsMesh Onboarding page](https://analyzer.letsmesh.net/observer/onboard) to find and download the correct firmware for your device variant.
+On the firmware page, select **observer-uplink-native-dev** in the version dropdown.
+You can also browse available builds directly from the [Nightly Observer Firmware Builds](https://files.gessaman.com/meshcore-observer/1.15.0-experimental-mqtt-observer-firmwares/).

 !!! note
     Files labeled **-merged** are for **fresh installs only** and will completely erase your flash.
 If you are updating from an existing MeshCore version, download the non-merged variant.